QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/qemu/index.md

 <div class="row row-cols-md-2"><div>

-The most basic usage is to boot on a hard-drive:
+The most basic usage is to boot on a hard drive:

 ```shell!
 $ qemu-system-x86_64 -hda xxx.qcow2